Mi-1990/learning-algorithms-and-data-structures/README.md

 # learning-algorithms
-This repository contains the implementations of basic, essential and advanced algorithms using C,C++,C#,Python and Javascript.
+This repository contains the implementations of basic, essential and advanced algorithms and data structures using C,C++,C#,Python and Javascript.